 The 2015 Graham Silverstone RS Racing collection is offered in three finishes that you can buy either individually or as a set with a pair of nice sunglasses (paying an impressive amount of around $18,000).
-Although the device doesn’t look groundbreaking in any way, it is still a very gadget for a person who prefers fresh-looking sporty timekeepers to time-proven (and thus a bit boring) devices from major watchmaking brands.
+Although the device doesn’t look groundbreaking in any way, it is still a nice gadget for a person who prefers fresh-looking sporty timekeepers to time-proven (and thus boring) collections from the major brands.

 Basically, this new version of the Silverstone RS model was designed for those who thought that the British brand’s 2013 Silverstone RS Skeleton was a bit over the top.
 Not that there was anything wrong with it, but there are times when you need something, well, a bit less sophisticated.
 Sometimes, you need something that just looks cool and sharp, and gets you some interested glances, but doesn’t make you look like you own a secret lab deep under the Rocky Mountains where you develop the first generation of Terminator cyborgs.